yu-dylan-2/yu-dylan-2.github.io/_posts/2020/2020-05-10-latex-test.markdown

 \[2c^{2} = b^{2}\]
 By the same logic as before, $b$ must be even.
 If both $a$ and $b$ are even, they are both divisible by 2.
 Then, this contradicts our assumption that $\frac{a}{b}$ is in lowest form.
 Therefore, our original assumption that $\sqrt{2}$ is rational must be false.
 If $\sqrt{2}$ is not rational, it must be irrational.
 Therefore, $\sqrt{2}$ is irrational.

-(A sneak peak of a future handout.)
+(A sneak peak of a future handout on proofs!)